 While Rohan has enjoyed involvement along the way with many varied elite athletes from a large variety of sports, it is the everyday athlete, parent, child or student he takes the upmost pride in helping.

 Stephanie has been an integral part of the Melbourne Foot Clinic team since 2009.
 She is a caring, professional podiatrist who finds building relationships with patients incredibly satisfying.
 She enjoys all aspects of podiatry from general foot and nail care to paediatrics and nail surgeries, she has a particular interest in biomechanics and the management of sports injuries.
+Stephanie works as a supervising clinician at La Trobe University.

 Outside of work Stephanie is heavily involved with local netball.
-She is a past Victorian Netball League player for Boroondara Express and currently assistant coaching their Championship team.
+She is a past Victorian Netball League player for Boroondara Express and currently assistant coach of their Championship team.
 This practical sport experience combined with her professional skills ensures that Stephanie is well qualified to manage any injuries sustained in sport and give appropriate rehabilitation and advice.

 Matt Dilnot is a senior Podiatrist who has been practicing at the Melbourne Foot Clinic since 1992.
 He has a wide range of clinical experience starting out as a new graduate specialising in Diabetes research at the Alfred Hospital.
 Over time he has expanded his practice to include sports medicine and high risk medical care as well as enjoying routine podiatry treatment.

 Matt has been a keen runner for over 20 years.
 He has worked at past Olympics and University games with elite athletes.
 Matt is a past President of the Australian Podiatry Association of Victoria, is a supervising clinician at LaTrobe University, a clinical examiner of current Victorian Podiatry Graduates and a National Podiatry Consultant to Clarks Shoes.
-Matt is married to Samantha and they have three young children.
+Matt is married to Samantha and they have three children.

 Samantha has over 20 years experience in Podiatry.
 During Samantha’s years as a Podiatrist, she has owned a busy clinic on the Mornington Peninsula and has also worked in community health and hospital settings.
 She is a clinical teacher at La Trobe University and has served on the Board of the Australian Podiatry Association.